astropy/astropy/docs/io/ascii/fast_ascii_io.rst

 available for testing the performance of the fast engine in parallel, and a sample result may be viewed `here
 <http://amras1.github.io/ascii-profiling/>`__.
 This profile uses the
-fast converter for both the serial and parallel AstroPy readers.
+fast converter for both the serial and parallel Astropy readers.

 Another point worth noting is that the fast engine uses memory mapping